nschorgh/CaveXML/cavexml.md

 The total number of entrances to the cave, whether they are numbered or not.
 Normally provided only if there is more than one entrance.
 This is usually a positive integer, but expressions such as \>5, 10+, and ~100 are allowed.
 UISIC field [CA9](http://www.uisic.uis-speleo.org/exchange/atendefn.html#9)

 **\<map-link\>**  *anyURI*
 A Uniform Resource Identifier (URI) that points to a map of the cave, in form of an image or in form of geospatial data.
 A common type of entry for [map-link] is a Uniform Resource Locator (URL) that points to a cave map on the internet, e.g., http://www.mexicancaves.org/maps/1944.pdf.
 The only syntactic restriction is the exclusion of certain special characters that are not allowed in URIs.
+Items that belong in this field are single-page maps and digital (geometric) survey data.
 Items that do *not* belong in this field are URIs to multi-page documents, articles that contain maps (these belong to [reference]), and maps of cave entrance locations.

 **\<rock-type\>**  *controlled vocabulary*
 Type(s) of rock in which the cave or karst feature is formed from, selected from a pre-defined list of options.